cruiseresearchgroup/DIEF_BTS/README.md

 The `20240630_zeroshot_code` folder contains the code to reproduce the zero-shot forecasting results.
 This folder is a **modified** library from Tsinghua University Machine Learning Group's library: https://github.com/thuml/Time-Series-Library

+* Note that, as of now, only the training data for the classification benchmark are made publicly available as we are planning to host a competition using this dataset.
+None of the data for the zero-shot forecasting benchmark are made available as of now.
+(Last update 2024 06 12)
 * `./scripts/sample_DLinear.sh` is a sample script that trains a DLinear on `BTS_A` and tests on `BTS_B` and `BTS_C`.
 To run the code, replace the argument `data_path` with your own data path
 * To train alternative models, replace the `model_name` with the target model name that is implemented in `./model` directory and change the corresponding configurations